Transcript

 content.
 That seems to be the bulk of the scope that I’ve seen proposal professionals

-play with, with the copilot and creation of new propose.
+play with, with the Copilot and creation of new proposals.

 00:01:43 Speaker 2